 Cruelty to Animals in Arapahoe County is an offense that includes many different actions in relation to animal abuse and neglect.
 This crime is taken seriously and allows for very little room within its definition.
-Often accidental injuries to animals occur, yet law enforcement doesn’t hesitate to charge Cruelty to Animals in many situations.
-A crime of this magnitude should be handled by an expert cruelty to animals attorney by your side.
+Often accidental injuries to animals occur, yet law enforcement doesn’t hesitate to charge cruelty to animals in many situations.
+A crime of this magnitude should be handled by an skilled cruelty to animals attorney by your side.

 What is Cruelty to Animals in Arapahoe County?

 C.R.S.
 18-9-202 describes the offense of Cruelty to Animals in Colorado.
 It is unlawful to intentionally, knowingly, recklessly, or with criminal negligence do any of the following to an animal: